outtieTV/guides/2009scape/2009scape-configuration.md

 **Type:** Boolean
 **Default:** `true`
-**Recommended:** Depends on desired world behavior **Requires restart:** Yes
+**Recommended:** Depends on intended gameplay environment **Restart required:** Yes

 ### Description

-Controls the supported doubling-money scam-related gameplay.
+Controls the supported doubling-money scam gameplay.

+This option is enabled in the upstream default configuration.

 ---